-Today, we are going to take a look at some more classic RPGs from the SNES stable.
-At OSGV, we are fond of RPGs and it would make us happy if you the reader can discover some of the games that gave us so many happy memories growing up.
+Today, we are going to take a look at some more classic RPGs from the Super Nintendo stable.
+At The Old School Game Vault, we are fond of RPGs and it would make us happy if you the reader can discover some of the games that gave us so many happy memories growing up.

 Without further ado, let us begin.

 Final Fantasy 3 according to canon is one of the most epic RPG stories ever told.
 A tale of great personal sacrifice and struggle, FF3 draws you in with its powerful, emotional narrative.

 It might have some of the tropes we have come to associate with RPG games of its kind – the bad guy wants to become a god and burn down everything that exists, and the protagonist is a green-haired hero who has a mysterious heritage that predisposes her to take up the challenge of defeating the evil boss.

 Through several side quests, NPC trials – Terra and her quest to regain her humanity, Celes’ struggle with dark depression and the villagers who just want to live in a place where the soil and water isn’t poisoned, FF3 packs a lot of mature lessons into the story.
 One of the best parts of this game is the number of options you have.
 You can freely switch between characters who already have a default vocation or speciality.
 You can build this party up however you like – a mix of spells and attacks or a magic monstrosity that can annihilate large demons in a second.

 Final Fantasy 2